-Hydration: A raw diet is much closer to your cat’s natural diet.
-Today’s cats evolved from desert dwelling felines who obtained most of their fluids via their prey.
-The average prey animal would be made up of approximately 70% water compared to dry food which is approximately 10% water.
-Cats often don’t make up for this imbalance by drinking more water.
-This can lead to very concentrated levels of urine, which can result in the formation of urinary crystals or stones.
+Raw food is much closer to your cat’s natural diet.
+Today’s cats evolved from desert-dwelling felines who obtained most of their fluids via their prey.
+The average prey animal would be made up of approximately 70% water compared to dry food which is about 10% water.
+Cats often don’t make up for this imbalance by drinking more water, which can lead to concentrated urine, that promotes the formation of urinary crystals.
 Male cats are especially vulnerable as they have a narrower urethra, the tube which carries urine from the bladder out of the body.
-The narrow urethra in males can become easily blocked by tiny crystals or stones, making urination difficult or impossible.
-This is a life threatening condition which requires urgent veterinary care.
+The narrow urethra in males can become easily blocked by tiny crystals or stones, which makes urination difficult or impossible.
+This is a life-threatening condition which requires urgent veterinary care.

-Dental care: Cats need to really work at chewing meat, and during this process, plaque is removed from the teeth.
+Cats need to work at chewing meat, and during this process, plaque is removed from the teeth.
 If not regularly removed, plaque hardens into tartar and leads to gum disease.

-Weight maintenance: Dry diets are high in carbohydrates, these are stored as fat in the cat’s body.
+Dry diets are high in carbohydrates; these are stored as fat in the cat’s body.
 Cats need a high protein diet, not carbs.
 Obesity is a growing problem in cats with more than 50% of cats in Australia, UK and the US now being overweight.
-There are huge health risks associated with this.
+There are substantial health risks associated with this.

 What kind of raw food can I give my cat?

-There’s lots of types of meat you can give to your cat, I like to include cheap cuts of steak including chuck steak and round steak.
+There are lots of types of meat you can give to your cat; I like to include cheap cuts of steak including chuck steak and round steak.
 Ideally, the meat should be free range, organic and free of chemicals.
 As already stated, I always recommend feeding human grade meat to cats.
 Avoid feeding the same type of meat all the time as this is more likely to result in a nutritional deficiency.
 When feeding raw meat, you are unlikely to provide a nutritionally adequate balance with every meal.
 So one meal may be mostly muscle, another mostly offal or bones.
-Over the course of a few days, it should all balance out.
+Over a few days, it should all balance out.

-It is perfectly fine to give your cat cooked meat, in fact some pet owners prefer this.
+It is perfectly fine to give your cat cooked meat; some pet owners prefer this.
 Don’t ever give cooked bones, they are too brittle and can splinter.
 As has already been mentioned, cooking destroys taurine, which is essential for your cat’s health.
-If you do decide to cook your cat’s meat, it will need to be supplemented with taurine.
+If you do decide to cook your cat’s meat, it will need supplementation with taurine.